Skip to main content

 Who is making this happen?

-The Thames Estuary Production Corridor was established by the Mayor of London and the South East Local Enterprise Partnership.
+The Thames Estuary Production Corridor was established by the Mayor of London and the South East Local Enterprise Partnership in 2017.

-It marks a strong commitment to cross-boundary collaboration with partners working together through the Thames Estuary Production Corridor Partners Board.
+It marks a strong commitment to cross-boundary collaboration with partners working together through the Thames Estuary Production Corridor advisory board.

-The unique partnership includes the GLA, the Royal Docks team, the seven east London boroughs that are part of the Thames Estuary region, the South East Creative Economy Network and South East Local Enterprise Partnership, Kent and Essex County Councils, and eleven local authority areas, represented by Thames Gateway Kent Partnership and Opportunity South Essex.
+The unique partnership includes the GLA, Creative Estuary, the Thames Estuary Growth Board, The South East Creative Economy Network (SECEN), the Royal Docks team, the seven east London boroughs that are part of the Thames Estuary region, Kent and Essex County Councils, and eleven local authority areas, represented by Thames Gateway Kent Partnership and Opportunity South Essex.

-The Thames Estuary Production Corridor and projects that form part of its umbrella, like Creative Estuary, are working with a network of higher and further education institutions, including University of the Arts London, Kent and Essex Universities, and cultural organisations in the Estuary, including Metal and Cement Fields.
+The Thames Estuary Production Corridor and projects that form part of its umbrella, are working with a network of higher and further education institutions, including University of the Arts London, Kent and Essex Universities, and cultural organisations in the Estuary, including Metal and Cement Fields.

-The Thames Estuary Production Corridor is supported by the Ministry of Housing, Communities and Local Government (MHCLG), the Department for Digital, Culture, Media and Sport (DCMS) and the Thames Estuary Growth Board and Envoy.
+The Thames Estuary Production Corridor is supported by the Ministry of Housing, Communities and Local Government (MHCLG), the Department for Digital, Culture, Media and Sport (DCMS) as well as the Thames Estuary Growth Board and Envoy.

 Back to table of contents